-Robert joined Scot Autos, a car dealership, on leaving school.
-Robert had good administration skills and had used his role as administration assistant to complete a SVQ in Business Administration at level 3.
+Robert joined New Autos a car dealership, on leaving school.
+Robert had good administration skills and had used his role as an administration assistant to complete an SVQ in Business Administration at level 3.
 Robert had recently been given the opportunity of promotion to the position of reception supervisor and gladly accepted the new role.